angeli-13/angeli-13.github.io/_pages/about.md

 news: false # includes a list of news items
 latest_posts: false # includes a list of the newest posts
 teaching: true
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

 Hi!
-I'm Angela, an undergraduate senior studying computer science, data science, and economics.
+I'm Angela Li, an undergraduate senior studying computer science, data science, and economics at MIT.
 I am passionate about the intersection of these fields, with a particular focus on machine learning, natural language processing, and optimization.
 I will be embarking on a Master's degree journey starting in September 2024.